navyabattula/CS-293N-project/README.md

 Folder CICflowmeter consists of the implementation of CICflowmeter tool along with the batch file.

 The notebook files pcap_split is called to split pcap file into flow wise pcap files and the notebook file timeseries extraction for extracting flow wise timeseries data from these flow wise pcap files.

+Simplified usage: Skip pre - processing, download the pickled files in https://drive.google.com/drive/folders/12fYM8DL49YsiLWk7t_iDYvNt99hcKVvi?usp=sharing and use them in model.ipynb to train the model